imahalla/self_learning_projects/README.md

 # self_learning_projects
-In this project i used smtplib to send email via Gmail account.
+In this project i used smtplib to send an email via Gmail account.